 Thousands of remote startups, agencies, software companies and ecommerce businesses have chosen to use Hubstaff Talent for their recruitment needs and they are looking for talent just like you.
 Sign up and begin your career in freelancing today.

 Probably the largest freelance marketplace on the web.
-In 2015, oDesk and Elance, two big players on international freelance arena announced consolidation of companies forming a single platform named UpWork.
+In 2015, oDesk and Elance, two big players on the international freelance arena announced the consolidation of companies forming a single platform named UpWork.
 UpWork offers wonderful opportunities for job seekers though competition is very tough here.

 The platform has both free and paid plans.
 Paid subscription does not provide any benefits in terms of visibility in search results.
 Visibility depends on your success score.
 Work better, get more positive feedback and reach 100% success score to be found by clients.
 In addition, you may pass relevant tests to show potential clients what are your strong points.
 Tests are free to pass.

 New translation projects appear almost every 30 minutes (at least in English-Russian language pair), though you have to carefully select projects and bid only on those that fit your experience and skills.

 There are three levels of proficiency to choose between for your profile: beginner (basic knowledge, low prices), intermediate (combination of experience and value), and expert (top services for higher prices).
 I have to note that many clients prefer to mention “for beginners” in their job posts.

 To bid for a job you have to spend local UpWork currency – “connects”.
 Free plan gives you 60 connects per months (2 connects per bid).
 Paid subscription will provide you with 70 connects that will be transferred to the next month if you don’t use them.

 UpWork takes ~20% (to much, in my opinion) from your earnings and $1 per each withdrawal of funds.